technomancy/leiningen/doc/TUTORIAL.md

 Once that succeeds it will be available as a package on which other projects may depend.
 For instructions on storing your credentials so they don't have to be re-entered every time, see `lein help deploying`.
-For further details about publishing including setting up private repositories, see the
+When deploying a release that's not a snapshot, Leiningen will attempt to sign it using [GPG](http://gnupg.org) to prove your authorship of the release.
+See the
 [deploy guide](https://github.com/technomancy/leiningen/blob/preview/doc/DEPLOY.md).
+for details of how to set that up.
+The deploy guide includes instructions for deploying to other repositories as well.

 ## That's It!